Mapistry/mapistry-date/README.md

 # mapistry-date
 A collection of somewhat random functions for manipulating javascript Dates.
 Built for use where Moment could not be used for performance reasons.

-# DEPRECATED.
-Please make any new changes to https://github.com/Mapistry/mapistry-shared
+# THIS LIBRARY WILL BE DEPRECATED EVENTUALLY.
+If possible please make any new changes to https://github.com/Mapistry/mapistry-shared as well as this library.